Chasing the Wind

 SOLOMON: You are also very inquisitive.

 DYANEA: Thanks.
 The first question is, Why do you need to bring in God to say that people have meaning?
 Isn’t liking what we do enough?
 Think of what people ordinarily say.
 I have a friend who likes to hike.
 This past summer she hiked several hundred miles on the El Camino across northern Spain.
 She said that doing it meant a great deal to her, which means that she liked doing it very much.
 I have another friend who doesn’t find much meaning in his job, by which he means that he doesn’t like it very well.
-What more do you need in order to have meaning?
+What more do we need to have meaning than simply liking what we do?

 SOLOMON: I concede that we often use “meaning” to mean “liking.”
 When we say that something is meaningful to us, we frequently mean just that we like it.
 It satisfies us.
 But there is something else that is being presupposed when people say that what they do is meaningful.
 And that is that what they do has value.